Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Introduction

 \section{Introduction}

-Machine learning algorithms have been increasingly applied in consequential domains, such as university admissions \citep{waters2014grade}, loan applications \citep{bracke2019machine}, job applications \citep{pimpalkar2023job}, and criminal justice \citep{berk2012criminal}.
-However, empirical studies have shown that these algorithms may retain or even amplify biases present in the data, disproportionately affecting historically underrepresented or disadvantaged demographic groups \citep{angwin2022machine, barocas2016big, zhao2017men, tolan2019machine}.
+Machine learning algorithms are increasingly used in high-stakes domains such as university admissions \citep{waters2014grade}, hiring \citep{pimpalkar2023job}, and criminal justice \citep{berk2012criminal}.
+However, empirical studies show that these systems can inherit or even amplify existing data biases, disproportionately impacting historically underrepresented or disadvantaged groups \citep{angwin2022machine, tolan2019machine}.

-These concerns have spurred extensive research aimed at mitigating bias and promoting algorithmic fairness.
-Significant efforts have been made to understand and reduce biases in machine learning algorithms \citep{dwork2012fairness, hardt2016equality, ritov2017conditional, berk2017convex, agarwal2018reductions, kim2019multiaccuracy, fukuchi2022minimax, zeng2024minimax, chzhen2022minimax}.
-However, the fairness guarantees of these existing algorithms often depend on large sample sizes and specific data distributional assumptions, such as sub-Gaussianity.
-As a result, they may not be directly applicable in practice, especially when dealing with complex data structures and limited sample sizes.
-Therefore, there is an urgent need to design algorithms that satisfy algorithmic fairness in a distribution-free manner and under finite-sample conditions.
+These concerns have motivated extensive research on bias mitigation and algorithmic fairness \citep{dwork2012fairness, hardt2016equality, agarwal2018reductions}.
+Yet, existing fairness guarantees often rely on large samples and restrictive distributional assumptions, such as sub-Gaussianity, limiting their practicality for complex data or small-sample settings.
+This highlights the need for algorithms that ensure fairness without any distributional assumptions (which we term ``distribution-free'') and in a finite-sample manner.

-Another practical challenge is the group-blind setting, where sensitive attributes are accessible during the training but not during the test (or decision-making) time.
-This constraint arises from various regulations and contractual obligations \citep{lipton2018does}; for example, the U.S. Supreme Court has ruled against the use of race in college admissions \citep{rice2023supreme, bather2023unpacking}.
+Another practical challenge is the group-blind setting, where sensitive attributes are accessible during the training but not during the test (or decision-making) time due to regulatory or contractual restrictions \citep{lipton2018does}.
+For instance, the U.S. Supreme Court has banned the use of race in college admissions \citep{rice2023supreme, bather2023unpacking}.